 - John Perkins.
 Confessions of an Economic Hit Man, 2004.

-You cannot be ignorant any more, you need to take steps to change how you live, we have the freedom to do what we want, when we want, and in the near future there is no doubt in my mind that our children/grand children have to give up what we have today.
+You cannot be ignored anymore, you need to take steps to change how you live, we have the freedom to do what we want when we want, and in the near future, there is no doubt in my mind that our children/grandchildren have to give up what we have today.

-Here are a few tips on how to live with the principal of “Ration of Freedom”
+Here are a few tips on how to live with the principle of “Ration of Freedom”

 - Change traditional light bulbs to fluorescent light bulbs in your house

-- Change the way you live by finding a job near were you live, so you can walk there.
+- Change the way you live by finding a job near where you live, so you can walk there.

 - Change your mutual funds to environmental mutual funds.